Arbor Day Around the World

 The Island Territory of St. Maarten

-South Africa celebrates Arbour Week from September 1 – 7.
+South Africa celebrates Arbour Week on September 1–7.

-Spain has Fiesta del Arbol (Tree Festival) on March 26, the anniversary of the day in 1895 when King Alfonso planted a pine tree near Madrid
+Spain has Fiesta del Arbol (Tree Festival) on March 26.
+It is the anniversary of the day King Alfonso planted a pine tree near Madrid in 1895.

 Tunisia's Tree Festival Day is November 9.

 The United Kingdom celebrates National Tree Week at the start of tree planting season in November.
-It is organized by the Tree Council.
-They also celebrate National Tree Dressing Day on the first weekend in December, which is organized by the environmental charity Common Ground Trees.
+They also celebrate National Tree Dressing Day on the first weekend in December.

 United States of America

-In The United States, National Arbor Day is the last Friday in April, and each state celebrates its own Arbor Day according to the best planting time.
+In The United States, National Arbor Day is celebrated on the last Friday in April.
+Each state celebrates its own Arbor Day according to the best planting time.

 The Virgin Islands